HOW THINGS ARE WORKING NOW...

-Clip ‘n Climb will be opening up as well, so if you are not able to belay (or belay your child) then consider booking into a Clip ‘n Climb Session.
+Clip ‘n Climb is open as well, so if you are not able to belay (or belay your child) then consider booking into a Clip ‘n Climb Session.
 You can book online here

-From mid September we are opening up some instructed sessions including Taster Sessions, Inductions, Introduction to Climbing and Coaching.
+From mid September we opened up some instructed sessions including Taster Sessions, Inductions, Introduction to Climbing and Coaching.
 Please check out our ‘New to Climbing’ page for more information.

-From September we are also phasing back our Squad training for young climbers.
+From September we also phased back our Squad training for young climbers.

 For the time being we are only offering pre-bookable climbing sessions.
 We appreciate that many of you enjoy the freedom to turn up without planning ahead and to climb for as long as you wish but, in order to manage capacity and offer everyone a positive experience, we feel that bookable sessions are the best solution for the time being.
 Here’s how it will work…